rng-guy/NFSMWBartender/APPENDIX.md

 * Once aggressive, Cross and / or his henchmen act like regular cops and can join formations.
 Also, neither Cross nor his henchmen can return to being passive again until they despawn.

 * Aggro delays longer than a given LeaderStrategy's `Duration` VltEd parameter have no effect.

+* The aggro delays of any active LeaderStrategy are unaffected by Heat transitions, as their values are locked in as soon as the game requests said LeaderStrategy.

 * Resets of Cross' spawn flag only happen at Heat levels for which you define valid reset-delay values.
 The vanilla game never resets this flag if Cross gets wrecked.